 Legal disputes and disparities are inevitable.
-We at ASC strive to assist you in all legal matters so that you can fluently sail through your corporate journey unworried about the legal complications that might place themselves in your ways to growth and prosperity.
-We at ASC are prepared to cater to all your legal needs with a team of esteemed lawyers and corporate professionals having expertise in targeted fields of legal occupation.
+We at ASC strive to assist you in all legal matters so that you can fluently sail through your corporate journey unworried about the legal complications that might place themselves on your way to growth and prosperity.
+We at ASC are prepared to cater to all your legal services needs with a team of esteemed lawyers and corporate professionals having expertise in targeted fields of legal consultants occupation.

 Most of the agreements or understandings are arrived at based on the Indian Contract Act, 1872.
 However, many supporting legislation like the Sale of Goods Act, 1930, the Transfer of Property Act, 1882, laws about Intellectual Property Rights, the Negotiable Instruments Act, 1882 are inherent to the drafting of documents creating rights and obligations of agreeing parties.
 The format of any legal document would require that it is executed on the requisite value of stamp duty, have various recitals like names of parties, intent, and scope of objectives, covenants, termination clause, confidentiality, severability, jurisdiction in case of disputes, settlement through mediation/arbitration, etc.